 Since I was a little kid, I’ve wanted animal friends.
 Allergies and my mobile childhood made this difficult, but now I’m making up for it.
 I started horseback riding when I was 25, continuing until I was about 35.
 My horse Topaz taught me a great deal about how to talk to horses during this time.

 I met Irene, my wife, soon after I started taking riding lessons.
 I saw a smart, attractive lady who looked great in riding breeches, she saw a guy who had a steady job and could sit on a horse without looking awkward.
-It was love at first sight 🙂 We’ve been married now for over eighteen years: I’ve kept my job, and Irene still looks great in riding pants…
+It was love at first sight 🙂 We’ve been married now for over thirty years: I’ve kept my job, and Irene still looks great in riding pants…

 The rest continues to change daily…